-These are only a small handful of the best SEO link building strategies we have in mind to get backlinks to Hobo with a Laptop.
-To date, I’ve only ever spent the 3 hours of building links mentioned above, so we’re pretty eager to get going with a broader approach to link building.
+Influencer outreach is a potent link building strategy.
+To date, I’ve only ever spent the 3 hours of building links mentioned above, although we’re pretty eager to get going with a broader approach to link building in 2019.

 Want to learn more about Ninja Outreach?
 Click here.
 You can try it out for 2 weeks for free.

-Do you have another strategy you have had a lot of success with?
+Do you have another influencer outreach or link building strategy you have had a lot of success with?
 Let us know in the comments.

 If you found this post helpful, check out the rest of our free blogging course.